hiteshjasani/nim-mungehosts/README.md

 ==========
 Mungehosts is a tool to enable programmatically altering the `/etc/hosts` file from the Linux command line.
-Run with arguments, the tool can add aliases for localhost and add new IP-to-host mappings.
+Run with arguments, the tool can add aliases for localhost and add new hostname-to-ip mappings.
 This means you can embed hosts file changes into your scripts -- altering the hosts file on machine startup is a good example.